 We strive to be compatible with last two major version of Django.
-At the moment this means we support the 1.7.10 and 1.8.5 releases.
-Once version 1.9 is out, support for Django 1.7 will be deprecated.
-This will mean that newer releases of Django Q might still work, but are no longer targeted for testing.
+At the moment this means we support the 1.8.13 and 1.9.7 releases.

+You might find that Django Q still works fine with Django 1.7, but new releases are no longer tested for it.